Frederick Hibbins

 Frederick Newton Hibbins (23 March 1890 – 1969) was a British athlete who competed mainly in the cross country team.
 He was born and died in Stamford, Lincolnshire.
-He competed for Great Britain in the 1912 Summer Olympics held in Stockholm, Sweden in the Cross Country Team where he won the bronze medal with his team mates Ernest Glover and Thomas Humphreys.
+He competed for Great Britain in the 1912 Summer Olympics held in Stockholm, Sweden in the Cross Country Team where he won the bronze medal with his teammates Ernest Glover and Thomas Humphreys.